Welcome to Tangmere Medical Centre

 Flu Vaccinations

-The Flu Vaccination season is starting in October this year.
+The Flu Vaccination season is starting in October again.
 This later start is due to advice from the Joint Committee on Vaccination and Immunisation.

 There is evidence that the effectiveness of the flu vaccine can wane over time and so by delaying when the vaccination is given, individuals are vaccinated closer to the time when the flu virus is likely to circulate (which typically peaks in December or January).